New Capabilities Coming Online

 - Nov.
 2014: Kate received the Alice Wilson award from the Royal Society of Canada.
 From the RSC website: “The three Alice Wilson Awards are presented annually to women of outstanding academic qualifications … who are entering a career in scholarship or research at the postdoctoral level.”

-- Kate was awarded the 2014 Prize for Outstanding Student Research from the Neutron Scattering Society of America, and presented at the American Conference of Neutron Scattering (ACNS) in June, 2014.
+- Jun.
+2014: Kate was awarded the 2014 Prize for Outstanding Student Research from the Neutron Scattering Society of America, and presented at the American Conference of Neutron Scattering (ACNS).